Frequently Asked Questions

 The unique centralization of the multidisciplinary agencies allows the team to share information, coordinate their services and streamline the investigative process.

-However, as every case seen at the Children’s Advocacy Center (formerly Justice Center) is an open child abuse investigation, confidentiality is a primary concern.
-Each agency signs an interagency agreement that permits the agency to share information with other team members.
+However, as every case seen at the Children’s Advocacy Center is an open child abuse investigation, confidentiality is a primary concern.
+Each agency signs an interagency agreement that permits the agency to share information with other team members as necessary.

 How Much Do Services Cost?

-Caregivers are not directly responsible for payment of services provided at the Center.
-If health insurance is available, insurance will be billed.
-Several other resources are available to help cover the cost of services.
-CAN staff are available to answer questions.
-However, families are not responsible for deductions or unpaid balances.
+There is never a fee for services at the Children's Advocacy Center.
+While caregivers are not directly responsible for payment of services, if health insurance is available, insurance will be billed.
 As a non-profit agency, the Child Abuse Network hosts fundraising events to help support the services at the Children’s Advocacy Center.

 If I donate, will my name and address be sold to others?